JudasBrennan/actor-proto-token-menu/README.md

 # Actor Prototype Token (Context Menu)

-Adds a **“Prototype Token…”** option to the right-click context menu of Actors in the sidebar.
+Adds a **“Prototype Token”** option to the right-click context menu of Actors in the sidebar.
 Clicking it opens the system’s **Prototype Token configuration** window directly (the same one normally accessed from inside the Actor sheet).

 ---